SevenShepherd/SevenShepherd.github.io/_posts/2023-05-01-historical-christianity.markdown

 |In Christ alone<br>(*Solus Christus*)|Jn 14:6; Ac 4:12; 1Ti 2:5|
 |According to Scripture alone<br>(*Sola Scriptura*)|1Co 4:6|
 |For the Glory of God alone<br>(*Soli Deo Gloria*)|1Pe 2:24; Is 43:7|

+This ministry holds to a monergistic theology, which rejects works based forms of salvation, and holds to the biblically sound concept of sola fide or justification by faith alone, which once justified or saved, always results in obedience to God.
+Therefore, Christ justifies no one whom he does not at the same time sanctify.

 <a name="reform" href="#contents" style="font-size:2.1em;">1.1 The Reformation</a>